mvysny/vaadin-on-kotlin/README.md

 ### Create your own project

-You should start off the very simple example application, adding your functionality to it.
-Please find the Getting Started guide at http://www.vaadinonkotlin.eu/ :
+You should start off the very simple [Vaadin-on-Kotlin Hello World example application](https://github.com/mvysny/vok-helloword-app) as a template.
+Feel free to add your functionality to the sample app.
+The full Getting Started guide can be found at http://www.vaadinonkotlin.eu/ .

+Just type this into your terminal:

 ```bash
 git clone https://github.com/mvysny/vok-helloword-app
 cd vok-helloworld-app
 ./gradlew clean build web:appRun
 ```

+The web app will be running at http://localhost:8080/

 ## Code Examples